yitao-yu/taoblog/pai-05model-free.md

 group: pai
 ---

-*Exciting stuffs in this chapter includes DQN, policy gradients/REINFORCE, TRPO/PPO, etc. Current(2023-2025) RLHF are mostly applications of model-free methods.*
+*Exciting stuffs in this chapter includes DQN, policy gradients/REINFORCE, TRPO/PPO, etc. Current RLHF are mostly applications of model-free methods.
+However, I'm slightly overwhelmed by this chapter and I'll leave question marks to places where I'm not sure.*

 First we must formulate the deep reinforcement learning problem.